 My research interests include Human-Computer Interaction, Information Visualization and Data Analysis, User Experience Modeling, Reflective technologies, Interpretation systems, or Document and Knowledge Engineering.
 Application domains are related to education, culture, health, humanities… I focus on interdisciplinary approaches for the study of human-machine coupling and co-development and collaborate with people from sociology, psychology, ergonomy, anthropology, education science, philosophy, design, medecine, focusing on real world activities.

-Jan.
-19: Official announcement of the opening of our Master’s Degree in Digital Cultures.
-The interdisciplinary program on Digital Cultures we have been working on for several years will open in sept.
+Sep.
+19: beginning of our Master’s Degree in Digital Cultures.
+The interdisciplinary program on Digital Cultures has been launched in sept.
 2019 in University of Nantes, in a brand new building at the center of the creative district.
 Seven students from various interdisciplinary backgrounds will follow courses on Computer science, Human-Computer Interaction, Data analysis, UX Design, Psychology, Sociology, Philosophy, Semiotics, Ecomonics, and Information systems, and learn by doing in numerous projects.